 Kittens are naturally very curious and playful.
-It’s very important to ensure your home is free of potential threats before they arrive and to maintain a safe environment throughout their lives.
+It is very important to ensure your home is free of potential threats before they arrive and to maintain a safe environment throughout their lives.
+Store items such as household cleaners securely, preferably in a high cabinet that is kept closed at all times.

 Electrical wires and cords, such as dangling blind cords, are irresistible to kittens who love to chew and claw them, so it is essential they are inaccessible.